neesac-ai/lead-management-crm/README.md

-# LeadFlow CRM
+# BharatCRM

+**Digitising MSMEs of Bharat** - A product of [neesac.ai](https://neesac.ai)

-A modern, multi-tenant Lead Management CRM built with Next.js and Supabase.
+A modern, multi-tenant Lead Management CRM built with Next.js and Supabase, designed specifically for Indian MSMEs.

 ## Features